djantz/enterpriseviz/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License**.

+You are free to use, modify, and distribute this software under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for details.